jgrodziski/metav/README.md

 with <level>: major, minor or patch

 Options:
   -s, --spit                             Indicates the release process should spit the metadata file as with the "spit" task, in that case the spit options must be provided
-  -o, --output-dir DIR_PATH  resources  Output Directory -n, --namespace NS         meta       Namespace used in code output -f, --formats FORMATS      edn        Comma-separated list of output formats (clj, cljc, cljs, edn, json) -v, --verbose                         Verbose, output the metadata as json in stdout if the option is present -h, --help                            Help
+  -o, --output-dir DIR_PATH  resources   Output Directory -n, --namespace NS         meta        Namespace used in code output -f, --formats FORMATS      edn         Comma-separated list of output formats (clj, cljc, cljs, edn, json) -r, --module-name-override MODULE-NAME Module Name Override -v, --verbose                          Verbose, output the metadata as json in stdout if the option is present -h, --help                             Help

 ```